Phanest/Neo4j-and-SQL-Queries-Comparison/README.md

   - Queries - Includes the queries for the Neo4j and SQL databases
   - Scripts
       - ExcelToDatabase.py - A Python script to format the original Excel file for input in the SQL database
       - ExcelToGraph.py - A Python script that inserts the data from the Excel file to the Graph database.
-A lot of these functions were replaced in favour of the cypher script in the 'Empty Databases' folder
+A lot of these functions were swapped in favour of the cypher script in the 'Empty Databases' folder